aRestless/vault-unsealer-tpm/README.md

 - `--init.key-threshold`: The number of unseal keys required to unseal the Vault.

 ### Unsealing
-If the given Vault is already initialized, the service will attempt to unseal it by encrypting and using the unseal keys stored on disk.
+If the given Vault is already initialized, the service will attempt to unseal it by decrypting and using the unseal keys stored on disk.

 ## Using the initialized Vault